This guidance covers our approach to tenements and flatted buildings on the cadastral map.

 If we don’t hold an extent for the tenement steading, you’ll need to sufficiently describe it in your application for us to delineate it on the cadastral map.

-No registration without mapping is a key principle underpinning the 2012 Act.
+No registration without mapping is a key principle underpinning the Land Registration etc (Scotland) Act 2012.
 However, the Act enables the keeper to apply a limited exception to the principle for tenements and other flatted buildings, because of the difficulties associated with mapping vertical boundaries.

-The exception is found in section 16 and, in large part, allows the keeper to replicate a style of mapping commonly used for such buildings under the 1979 Act.
+The exception is found in section 16 and, in large part, allows the keeper to replicate a style of mapping commonly used for such buildings under the Land Registration (Scotland) Act 1979.
 Section 16 allows the keeper to represent the building (including land pertaining to it) and all the registered flats within it as a single cadastral unit.
 In essence, a block of flats is represented by a single red edge on the cadastral map, which is referred to by the keeper as the tenement steading.

 Section 16 applies both to tenements as defined in the Tenements (Scotland) Act 2004, and to other subdivided buildings comprising at least two flats in separate ownership (or designed to be so) and separated vertically.
 For example, this might include a Victorian villa which has been split into two but would not include a row of terraced houses.
 For simplicity, where the guidance refers to tenements, that is also intended to cover other flatted buildings mapped in accordance with section 16.